geyang/yatta/README.md

     yatta <command> --help
     ```
     ![./figures/help.png](./figures/help.png)

 2. Alternatively, a quick look at the source would also be helpful: [./src/yatta.js](./src/yatta.js).

 ## Plans

+### Design

+- `yatta search`
+- `yatta sync` no.

+### Issues

+- [ ] save file under ~/Dropbox/machine learning/papers
+- [ ] save setting under ~/.yatta.yml
+- [ ] save file index under papers/.yatta.index
+- [ ] save bib info inside those PDF
+- [ ] save aliases under yatta.dir
+- [ ] save file signature

+### Todo:

+- [ ] use rc.lib_dir instead
+- [ ] ​

+#### Done

+- [x] make a list of problems

+#### 2018-02-22

+default behavior:

+1. first run, setup ~/.yatta.yml and ~/.yatta folder. folder contains `all `, `papers`, `searches`, `authors` etc.
+2. save papers under papers, alias in searches folder.
+3. when searching under project folder, save alias/symbolic link under project folder.
+Problem, dropbox does not sync this.

+Trade-offs:

+- **alias in project folder**: dropbox does not sync.
+Pro: all papers safe in global folder.
+- **alias in global**, save file in project directory: global is basically useless as archive now.
+Pro: could easily modify files and view them on dropbox.
+Easy to delete files assuming papers not found (through global alias) can be safely deleted.
+- files in global, index in project, alias for convenience
+  - mobile:
+     - can view and edit files, can't see context. context is just bunch of dead links
+     - can browse local context inside `_papers`, otherwise no. `yatta shadow` creates this _papers folder from global, index etc.
+   - organizing files:
+      - in finder, drag and drop alias. `yatta sync` indeces local files.
+Yaml index of location of files.
+This is useful for `escherpad` app too.

+Editing happens equally frequently from iPads and desktop.

+---

+#### 2018-02-01

 stuff to think about:

 - managing papers is about organizing them.
 Make it easy to:
     - search for papers
     - organize papers into folders?
     - remove useless papers?
       I think if you do search well, everything else won't matter that much.
 So we could forget about `managing` as long it is easy for other devices to view the papers.
       **limiter**: don't think of managing papers.
 Just put them under a folder for now.
 But make is easy to search under current scope.

 ### TODOs